 This (surprise, surprise) 1979 UK ad warns of the dangers of... tying bags to the handles of prams.
 Sound a tad ridiculous of a subject for a PSA?
 Try laughing after you've seen a baby topple several feet facefirst onto the sidewalk, and heard her mother's horrific scream...

-The infamous 'Apaches' PIF from the 1970s, made to show the dangers of playing on farms, showed young boys dying in various horrible ways while playing on a farm.
-One boy drowns slowly in a slurry pit, another is run over by a tractor, yet another gets crushed by a gate...
+John Mackenzie's notorious film Apaches from 1977, a 27 minute long public information film made to show the dangers of playing on farms, showed children dying in various horrible ways while playing on a farm.
+One boy drowns slowly in a slurry pit, a young girl is run over by a tractor, another boy gets crushed under a metal gate...

 The "Kids and Cars" commercials are just bone chilling.
 They include a mother trying to wake her apparently dead son up, shoving a baby into a oven, and a mother telling about how she accidentally backed her own son.
 The worst thing is that they showed them on Boomerang and Discovery Kids before it was defunct.